devall-org/expirable_store/README.md

 ### Local Scope (`:local`)

-- **Node-independent**: Each node maintains its own ETS-backed cache
+- **Node-independent**: Each node maintains its own Agent via Registry
 - **No coordination**: No cluster-wide locking or synchronization
 - **Use case**: Per-node secrets, local agent tokens, etc.